lawrence865/Mechatronics-Final-Project/README.md

 PROCESS (MY ROLE):
 The Claw:
-Designed and 3D modelled SolidWorks parts and assemblies for the claw subsystem.
+Fully designed and 3D modelled SolidWorks parts and assemblies for the claw subsystem.
 This includes the front case, back case, and the claw arms.
-Used c++ and VEX IDD to code the functions that allowed the claw to run on unknown parameters that allowed for easier integration and a more organized structure.
+Coded functions that allowed the claw to run on various different parameters which allowed for easier integration and a more organized structure.
 Functions include:
 - Opening and closing function
 - Applying constant torque
 - Sensor input Functions